 In recent years more and more Irish people are discovering the magic of walking and the simple pleasure of heading off for a walk with family & friends.

 The Shannon Region has a growing number of walking trails in the area.
 Many are located in urban as well as countryside areas including parks, forests, along river banks, on hills and on mountains.
 All are waymarked with directional arrows and signposts making them easy to use and follow and they range from easy walks that are suitable for people starting out to the more strenuous which are more suitable for experienced walkers.

 Ballycuggeran Loop Walk

 The start of this loop walk is located in the townland of Ballycuggeran, the homeland of the O'Cuggarans, and important family at the court of Brian Boru.
 The walk is overlooking Lough Derg, the Annacarriga valley ad the hills that stretch from Caherhurley to Ogonnelloe.
 The loop walk is part of the network of Shannon Region Loop Walks and is marked using the standard red Shannon Region Trails directional arrows.
+This trail is perfect for Family walking breaks in Clare and Tipperary.
 Click here to download map & further information on this walk.

 Keeper Hill & Ballyhourigan Trailhead